andr-migue/MistbornMaze/README.md

     - Open Godot Engine.
     - Select "Import" and navigate to the project directory.
     - Select [project.godot](http://_vscodecontentref_/0) and click "Import & Edit."

-3. Set up the development environment:
-    - Make sure the appropriate .NET SDK is installed.
-    - Open [MistbornMaze.sln](http://_vscodecontentref_/1) in Visual Studio to edit the C# scripts.

 ## Project Execution 🚀